Awards

 Austin Sarat Award

-The Austin Sarat Award is a prize offered to a graduate student for an outstanding paper presented at the LCH annual conference.
+The Austin Sarat Award is a prize offered to a graduate or professional student for an outstanding paper presented at the LCH annual conference.

 • Featured Winner(s)